-About Dr. Lisa Lancaster, DVM
+About Dr. Lisa Lancaster, MSc, PhD, DVM

 I always knew I wanted to be a veterinarian but my path to veterinary school was not a direct one.
 I spent my young adulthood traveling the world, working as a snowboard instructor, and riding horses.
 All the time I kept feeding my mind, learning and pursuing graduate degrees in non-veterinary academic disciplines.
 Throughout all of those experiences, I remained passionate about animals and animal health.